 Direct Contact with clients

 Individual Therapy.
 Each intern will be expected to carry ten to twelve on-going cases.
 Clients are generally seen once a week or less frequently depending on the needs of the client.
 Sessions take place at the Counseling Center.
-Interns will learn how to adjust the therapy frame according to treatment length, and will have the opportunity to work with students in short (6-8 sessions), moderate length (up to 20 sessions) and, less frequently, longer term (up to the full year) therapy.
-The number of sessions that a student is seen depends upon his/her own needs and the capacity of the center.
+Interns will generally work in a shorter term model, but they will also work with a few students for moderate length (up to 20 sessions) and, less frequently, longer term (up to the full year) therapy.
+The number of sessions that a student is seen depends upon their needs and the capacity of the center.

 Intake Assessment.
 Each intern will conduct three intakes per week and receive supervision on this work from their primary supervisor.
 Didactic training about assessment issues is a concentrated element of the Orientation Phase of the internship year and ongoing supervision of assessment issues occurs throughout the internship.

-Emergency/Walk-In Assessment/Crisis On-Call.
-The Counseling Center provides Urgent Care/Walk-In services for students who are in need of immediate assistance.
+Emergency/Drop-In Assessment/Crisis On-Call.
+The Counseling Center provides Urgent Care/Drop-In services for students who are in need of immediate assistance.
 Each intern covers one two-hour shift per week, along with a staff member who serves both as a partner in Urgent Care and as an additional support/consultant for the intern.
 Additionally, the center staff rotates on-call coverage responsibility throughout the year.
 Interns will be expected to take part in this rotation.
 Back-up supervision during these hours is built into the structure of the schedule.
 Supervision of the interns' crisis intervention work will be provided in conjunction with their intake and assessment supervision.
-Seminar topics on crisis management are also included throughout the Orientation Phase and in various seminars, particularly the Counseling Center Clinical Issues Seminar.
+Seminar topics on crisis management are also included throughout the Orientation Phase and in various seminars.

 Group Therapy.
-Interns will be given the opportunity to co-lead a year-long process-oriented Psychotherapy group with a staff member.
-They will also co-lead an additional semester-long group with another staff member.
+Interns will be given the opportunity to co-lead a year-long process-oriented psychotherapy group with a staff member.
+They will also co-lead an additional semester-length group with another staff member.
 The semester length group can be one of several groups that are organized around a theme, such as International Students, Stress Management or Sexual Assault/Abuse Survivors.